bronzeRaf/ParallelClassics/README.md

 ### Parallel Implementation
 The parallel implementation of the Floyd-Warshall algorithm is based on the serial one.
 The implementation is working with CUDA.
 The implementation starts NxN CUDA threds where every thread is responsible for a single cell of the described distance array.
 The CUDA threads are divided into blocks.
 The number of blocks is a variable but the total number of threads is always NxN.
-The stable version includes only implementation without any shared memory in the GPU.
-The shared memory implementation will be attached on a later commit.
+The CUDA version includes only implementation using the GPU global memory, without any shared memory usage.

 ##### Compile
 Before compiling CUDA code, install CUDA following the [NVIDIA instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).